Pittsburgh-NEH-Institute/Institute-Materials-2020/presentations/day06_session01_rowell_making-collaboration-work.md

 Think of a past project.
 You may draw from your professional life (for example, co-teaching a course or carrying out a grant-funded project) or personal life (for example, planning a move or an event).

-1. What were the most pleasurable parts of working with your collaborator(s)?
+1. What were the most **pleasurable** parts of working with your collaborator(s)?

-2. What were the most challenging parts of working with your collaborator(s)?
+2. What were the most **challenging** parts of working with your collaborator(s)?

-3. What contributed to making the experience of this project pleasurable and/or challenging?
+3. What **contributing factors** made the experience of carrying out this project pleasurable and/or challenging?

 ### Discussion 2: Reflecting on Current Edition Collaborators